-Keith E. Smith, Henry J. Eyring, Meredith S. Madden, Ronald J. Mittelstaedt and Steven F. Udvar-Hazy served as members of the Compensation Committee during the year ended December 31, 2020.
-None of the individuals who served on the Compensation Committee during the year ended December 31, 2020 was an officer or employee of the Company in 2020 or any time prior thereto.
-None of the members of the Compensation Committee during the year ended December 31, 2020 was an officer or employee of the ended December 31, 2020 had any relationship with the Company requiring disclosure under Item 404 of Regulation S-K promulgated under the Exchange Act, except the Company's routine purchases of spare aircraft parts from NORDAM, an entity affiliated with Ms. Madden.
+Keith E. Smith, Meredith S. Madden, Ronald J. Mittelstaedt, Steven F. Udvar-Hazy and, prior to his departure from the Board at the 2021 annual meeting, Henry J. Eyring, served as members of the Compensation Committee during the year ended December 31, 2021.
+None of the individuals who served on the Compensation Committee during the year ended December 31, 2021 was an officer or employee of the Company in 2021 or any time prior thereto.
+None of the members of the Compensation Committee during the year ended December 31, 2021 had any relationship with the Company requiring disclosure under Item 404 of Regulation S-K promulgated under the Exchange Act, except the Company's routine purchases of spare aircraft parts from NORDAM, an entity affiliated with Ms. Madden, set forth under "Certain Relationships and Related Person Transactions" below.
 None of the executive officers of the Company served as a member of the Compensation Committee or of any similar committee of any other company whose executive officer(s) served as a director of the Company.